iguanatwins/sqlofpsephology/README.md

 ## 1. What is a Database?
 Why Would I use one?

-### 1.1 They organise information to make searching fast and summarising easy!
+### 1.1 They organise information to make searching fast and summarising easy
 __Indexes and unqiue keys__

 Databases organise information into tables.
 These have 'Keys' or 'IDs' which enable the tables to be indexed, these are unique to each row.